sadatnedusa/alitech_storage/phy_blocks_verse_512e.md

-# Information about physical blocks verse 512e (512-byte emulation)
+# Information about physical blocks verses 512e (512-byte emulation)

 ## When it comes to hard drives and storage devices, **physical blocks** and **512e (512-byte emulation)** refer to different ways of handling data storage at the sector level.
 Let’s break them down: